RetroPie/RetroPie-Docs/docs/Pi4.md

 The Raspberry Pi 4 model is supported by Raspbian starting with Raspbian Buster (based on [Debian 10 'buster'](https://www.debian.org/News/2019/20190706)), while RetroPie added support the the 4.6 image version.

-### Configuration changes
+###Configuration changes

-* ** Memory Split**
+####Memory Split

 Previous models' GPU memory configuration ([Memory split](Memory-Split.md)) are not needed for the Pi 4B.
 The 3D component of the GPU is able to use the main (ARM) memory, without any additional settings.
 Reserving additional memory with the `gpu_mem` configuration settings in `config.txt` is only necessary for hardware video decoding (i.e. 4k movies in Kodi).

+####Audio Configuration

+By default, only the first HDMI (HDMI0) port has audio enabled, so if you plug your TV/Monitor to the 2nd port, audio will not work.
+    If you'd like to use the 2nd HDMI port specifically, then the following commands will switch the audio output correctly.

+    sudo amixer cset numid=3 3
+    sudo alsactl store

+**NOTE**: the above configuration with EmulationStation poses an issue when `omxplayer` is used to play video snapshots, so for the moment is recommended to use `vlc` in this specific configuration.

+####Video drivers/GPU Changes

+The Raspberry Pi 4 model features a new GPU (Videocore VI), capable of OpenGL ES 3.2 and Vulkan.
+Support for the new GPU is offered GPU Mesa/Linux `v3d` driver - without support from the legacy 3D Broadcom drivers.
+Currently, the open source driver included in Raspbian implements OpenGL ES 3.1 and OpenGL 2.1, but support for Vulkan under development in the upstream Mesa3d project.

+Key differences from the previous Raspberry Pi models:

+* the new GPU driver is implemented using the standard Linux [KMS/DRM APIs](https://en.wikipedia.org/wiki/Direct_Rendering_Manager)
+* the new GPU does not offer hardware OpenVG support
+* display rotation works only for simple 180 ° rotations, there's no direct rotation support for 90 ° and 270 ° (see the current [Video Documentation](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md))
+* directly changing the screen resolution using `tvservice`/`fbset` does not affect DRM/KMS enabled application, so dynamically changing the framebuffer resolution will not work propertly

+    **NOTE** this affects the existing CRT-geared configurations or emulators that rely on `vcgencmd` to generate custom `hdmi_timings` mode and load it dynamically at runtime with `tvservice`.
+One alternative route would be to use X11 and `xrandr` for custom mode generation and mode switching

+* applications using the legacy GL drivers will not function anymore, with the dreaded:

+        * failed to add service - already in use?

+* new ports/emulators can use the OpenGL 2.1 API.

-### RetroPie changes for the Pi 4B
+### RetroPie changes for  Raspberry Pi 4

-- uses the KMS/DRM video system for display and the `vc4-fkms-v3d` overlay to enable the firmware KMS driver.
+* [Runcommand](Runcommand.md) had extensive changes to implement video resolution switching for KMS/DRM.
+The option for using a different RetroArch _render resolution_ is no included when KMS/DRM is included, since it relied on [Dispmanx](Dispmanx.md) for scaling the resolution

-- emulators that used directly the legacy proprietary drivers have been re-compiled for KMS support or disabled on the Pi 4.
-Some examples
+* Emulators that used directly the legacy proprietary drivers have been re-compiled for KMS support or disabled on the Pi 4.
+Some examples:
-   - `pcsx_rearmed` is disabled since it's using the old video drivers
+   - `pcsx_rearmed` - disabled since it's using the legacy GL drivers
-   - `attractmode` is disabled since it's using the old video drivers
+   - `attractmode` - disabled since it's using the legacy GL drivers
-   - `advmame-1.4`, `advmame-0.39` are not properly working with the emulated DRM framebuffer, so they're disabled
+   - `advmame-1.4` / `advmame-0.39` - disabled because are not properly working with the emulated KMS/DRM framebuffer
    - `advmame` is compiled and configured with the SDL2 video/input drivers, so it loses the ability to create custom video timings for emulation

+    For a list of emulators/packages supported on the Raspberry Pi 4, you can consult the [Platform support page](https://retropie.org.uk/stats/pkgflags/), updated automatically from the current RetroPie-Setup Github repository.

+* GPIO based controller drivers might not work correctly.
+They are currently compatible witht the Pi 4 GPIO changes (they build and install), but due to the lack of hardware available for testing, their status should be considered experimental.
+   - Reported working - `gamecondriver`
+   - Reported non-working - `mkarcadejoystick`, consider using [GPIOnext](https://github.com/mholgatem/GPIOnext/)

+    If you happen to use one of the GPIO controller drivers, please consider testing and reporting any problems in the [RetroPie forums](https://retropie.org.uk/forums)